boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 > Huh, can't we make `load_imported_module` async now?

-And that's exactly what we did!
+And that's exactly what we did.
 Behold, the new `ModuleLoader`!

 ```rust
 pub trait ModuleLoader: Any {